Looking for a Keala Kanae scam alert? Are Keala Kanae courses scams?

 I’m not sure if drama that he’s going through is causing delays in Fullstaq Marketer being completed, or if it’s because of further scam allegations, but if you’re looking to find solid online marketing training, I think the red flags here are enough to maybe pump the brakes.

-Love him or hate him, Keala Kanae has been a successful online marketer for years, turning out online training platforms that have made him millions.
-His first training platform AWOL Academy only lasted a couple of years and then fizzled along with its ultra high pricing and a la carte training module system.
+Keala Kanae definitely has a pattern with his training: low start up costs followed by extreme upsells.
+His first training platform AWOL Academy only lasted a couple of years and then fizzled.
 In 2019, Keala rebooted AWOL and released Fullstaq Marketer, closely following the exact same high ticket pricing blueprint filled with expensive upsells.
 It’s yet to be seen how Fullstaq will perform.

-If you’re interested in affiliate marketing training that is straightforward, thorough, and AFFORDABLE, check out my top recommendation here.
+If you’re interested in affiliate marketing training that is straightforward, thorough, and AFFORDABLE, check out the full review of the training platform I owe all my success to here: Wealthy Affiliate Review 2022 – 17 Burning Questions, Debunking Scam Complaints, Results & More!

 It’s the same platform I got my training from, and I’ve had nothing but positive results from it.